 Before I go on… I love Santa!
 I love all of the movies and the decorations and the songs, but I am tired of seeing Christ pushed aside.
 Being Christians, my children know that Christmas is in celebration of Christ’s birth, we focus on the true meaning of Christmas and even try making it fun every year by either buying or making a birthday cake for Jesus, but because of outside influences my children began to see Christmas in a light that I wasn’t happy with.
 However, it wasn’t just that, it was the lie.
 In our home we put a lot of emphasis on telling the truth and I wondered what they would think of us when they discovered, on their own, the truth about Santa.

-I wondered what else they would think we lied to them about.
-I wanted us be the ones to tell them the truth, give them perspective and make it right.
-I also wanted to give them some Christmas magic to hold on to.
+I wondered what else they would think we lied to them about and I wanted us be the ones to tell them the truth, give them perspective and make it right, but also wanted to give them some Christmas magic to hold on to.
 Being young and believing in Santa and the magic of Christmas was almost the best part of Christmas and I didn’t want to have that taken from them the day they stopped believing in Santa, I wanted to give them some magic to carry with them for the rest of their lives.

 It took me some time but I wrote out my feelings and sat the kids down with my husband, made everyone some hot chocolate, put a plate of cookies on the table and read this letter to the kids.

 Here it goes…